ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 ## Add a Stateful Precompile

-To add a novel stateful precompile into subnet-evm we have to follow these steps:
+To add a novel stateful precompile into subnet-evm, follow these steps:

-1. Modify the [example/precompile/params.go](./example/precompile/params.go) - which is used to define the designated address for the stateful precompiles.
+1. Modify the [precompile/params.go](./example/precompile/params.go) - which is used to define the designated address for the stateful precompiles.
-2. Create your own custom precompile contract and place it under example/precompile folder.
+2. Create your own custom precompile contract and place it under the precompile folder.
 In this tutorial we have created [contract_xchain_ecrecover.go](./example/precompile/contract_xchain_ecrecover.go).
-3. Modify the [example/params/config.go](./example/params/config.go).
+3. Modify the [params/config.go](./example/params/config.go).
 This supports adding the chain configuration and managed the subnet-evm via the genesis.json file.
 Since, the precompiles is optional and can be added or removed from the subnet-evm at anytime which can be managed by the genesis.json file.
-4. Modify the [example/scripts/run.sh](./example/scripts/run.sh) to include the custom precompile configuration.
+4. Modify the [scripts/run.sh](./example/scripts/run.sh) to include the custom precompile configuration.

 ### Modify the [example/precompile/params.go](./example/precompile/params.go) file

-As we mentioned earlier, the [example/precompile/params.go](./example/precompile/params.go) is used to define the designated address for the stateful precompiles.
+As we mentioned earlier, the [precompile/params.go](./example/precompile/params.go) is used to define the designated address for the stateful precompiles.
 The designated address should not be conflict with the any other precompile addresses.
 For forks of subnet-evm, users should start at 0x0300000000000000000000000000000000000000 to ensure that their own modifications do not conflict with stateful precompiles that may be added to subnet-evm in the future.

 We have taken the address `0x0300000000000000000000000000000000000000` for this tutorial.